 With the news breaking last week that AceSigns Cork are to become the title sponsor of this year’s 100 year centenary Cork 20 International Rally, the Club under the leadership of Kevin O’Riordan (Clerk of the Course) are now busying themselves with the organising and running of the event.

 Kevin stated now that the Financial side of the Rally is underpinned it leaves the team and I left to concentrate on the rally itself.
 This year the Rally will have a real Carnival atmosphere surrounding the town of Millstreet.
 Having an event such as the Cork 20 running for a hundred year’s is something the members of Munster Car Club are very proud about and rightly so.
 Indeed it is a great honour for me as C.O.C on this very special year.
 I will be outlining details of the event over the coming months but at this early juncture I would like to point out that we will have centralised service in the renowned Green Glens Arena which proved to be classed as one of the best service area’s on the 2013 Irish tarmac Rally Championship calendar.
-This means that service crews can set up in the Green Glens arena on … continue reading the full article “2014 Cork “20” News”
+This means that service crews can set up in the Green Glens arena on [read more …] “2014 Cork “20” News”

 Presenter: Seán Radley (deputising for Eily Buckley)